Abu Sa'id Bahadur Khan: Chupanid rebellion

-However, Timurtash rose in rebellion in 1322, claiming to be the Mahdi.
-Chupan went to obtain his surrender personally and even managed to get reappointment to the post by Abu Sa'id.
-Abu Sa'id sometime fell in love with Baghdad Khatun, one of emir Chupan's daughters.
+Timurtash rose in rebellion in 1322, claiming to be the Mahdi.
+Chupan went to obtain his surrender personally and even managed to get his reappointment to the post by Abu Sa'id.
+Abu Sa'id sometime fell in love with Baghdad Khatun, one of Emir Chupan's daughters.
 The emir's efforts to keep Abu Sa'id from marrying his daughter, who was still married to Hasan Buzurg (another powerful kingmaker of the era), did not help the situation.
 Abu Said approached Chupan in 1325, claiming her unsuccessfully.
 Chupan sent his daughter and son-in-law to Karabakh instead while himself went against Özbeg and Tarmashirin who invaded Azerbaijan and Khorasan respectively.
-Using opportunity, on 25 August 1327, Abu Sa'id had one of Chupan's sons, Demasq Kaja, killed, apparently for his activities with a former concubine of Öljaitü's.
+Using this opportunity, on 25 August 1327, Abu Sa'id had one of Chupan's sons, Demasq Kaja, killed, apparently for his activities with one of Öljaitü's former concubines.
 Hearing this, Chupan marched against Abu Sa'id seeking revenge.
-But many emirs including Muhammad Beg, uncle of Abu Sa'id deserted him near Ray, taking 30.000 soldier with them, leaving Chupan no choice but to retreat to Herat.
-However he was soon strangled to death by Kartid ruler Ghiyath-uddin under orders of Abu Sa'id in 1327.
-His daughter soon forced to divorce Hasan Buzurg and marry Abu Sa'id.
-In compensation, Hasan was awarded former post of Chupan, rising to be new commander-in-chief of Ilkhanid army.
+But many emirs including Muhammad Beg, uncle of Abu Sa'id deserted him near Ray, taking 30.000 soldiers with them, leaving Chupan no choice but to retreat to Herat.
+However he was soon strangled by Kartid ruler Ghiyath-ud-din under orders of Abu Sa'id in 1327.
+His daughter was soon forced to divorce Hasan Buzurg and marry Abu Sa'id.
+In compensation, Hasan was awarded Chupan's former post, rising to be a new commander-in-chief of the Ilkhanid army.

 Later years

 Now ruling personally, Abu Sa'id invited Ghiyas al-Din, son of Rashid al-Din to be his vizier.
 Narin Taghai (a nephew of Taghachar and grandson of Kitbuqa) who was responsible for Chupan's downfall and Abu Sa'id's uncle Ali Padshah were granted governorates of Khorasan and Baghdad respectively.
-However Ghiyas al-Din's enforcement of central authority didn't coincide with other amirs' plans.
+However Ghiyas al-Din's enforcement of central authority didn't coincide with other umara's plans.
 Narin Taghai left his post in 1329 to kill Ghiyas al-Din.
 He was aided by emirs Ali Padshah and Misr Khwaja.
 Narin Taghay was executed in September or 29 July 1329, ending another serious threat.
 Later Hasan Buzurg too was accused of treason with Baghdad Khatun in 1332 but reinstated as governor of Anatolia later.
-However, Abu Sa'id divorced from Baghdad and married to her niece Dilshad Khatun in 1333.
+However, Abu Sa'id divorced Baghdad and married her niece Dilshad Khatun in 1333.

 In 1334, Abu Sa'id appointed Amir Musaffar Inaq as governor of Shiraz to the resentment of Sharaf al-Din Mahmudshah Inju, founder of Injuid dynasty, who was ruling Fars region for a while since Chupan's death.
 He pursued Musaffar to Abu Sa'id's tent, accidentally making attempt on his life.
 Mahmudshah's rebellious act got him imprisoned.

 Foreign relations

 Abu Sa'id signed a commercial treaty with Venice in 1320, while also granting them to establish oratories throughout the empire.
 He also improved relations with Mamluk Egypt the same year, signing a treaty.
-He is also known to have corresponded with Muhammad b.
-Tughluq of Delhi Sultanate.
+He is also known to have corresponded with Muhammad bin Tughluq of Delhi Sultanate.